 How to Get Started and Feel Better

-If you have been battling Fibromyalgia there is a good chance your pain has lead you to decrease your physical activity.
-Exercise can help you.Â But overzealous or aggressive exercise will only worsen your pain.Â Stretching exercises, when done properly, will calm your nervous system, reduce your pain, and increase your energy levels.
+If you have been battling Fibromyalgia there is a good chance your pain has caused you to decrease your physical activity.
+Exercise will help you.Â But overzealous or aggressive exercise will only worsen your pain.Â Stretching exercises, when done properly, will calm your nervous system, reduce your pain, and increase your energy levels.

 Give the stretches shown here a try.Â If these stretches donâ€™t get the job done, there are others you can do.Â The physical therapists at BSR have been helping people in Southern Ocean County move without pain since 2007.Â If you need help, give us a call and schedule an appointment at one of our convenient locations.